-Europe is the second largest global market for probiotics after Asia-Pacific, cornering a share estimated to be 25% in 2016.
-Growth in demand for probiotics in the region is also likely to maintain a fast pace over the 2016 - 2021 analysis period.
-Germany and the United Kingdom are the two largest probiotics markets in Europe, with a combined share estimated at about 55% in 2016, with the United Kingdom also expected to be the fastest growing.
-By product type, dietary supplements and functional foods & beverages are the largest, as well as the fastest growing segments.
+Europe is the second largest global market for probiotics after Asia-Pacific, cornering a share estimated to be 23% in 2017.
+Growth in demand for probiotics in the region is also likely to maintain a fast pace over the 2018 - 2023 analysis period.
+Germany and the United Kingdom are the two largest probiotics markets in Europe, with a combined share estimated at about 51% in 2017, with the United Kingdom also expected to be the fastest growing market during the given forecast period.

 Major Players - American Biologics, CHR Hansen Holdings A/S, Fonterra Cooperative Group, FrieslandCampina, General Mills Inc., FMC Corporation, Morinaga Milk Industry, Nestlé SA, Royal DSM NV, Yakult Honsha Co Ltd., among others.